houseos/SCP/README.md

 ## 6. REST Message Types

-The shutter-controller waits for HTTP-GET messages with the Content-Type application/x-www-form-urlencoded.
+The secure-controller waits for HTTP-GET messages with the Content-Type application/x-www-form-urlencoded.

 Almost all messages are encrypted, see [security chapter](#4-security) for details on the algorithms and exceptions.

-The initialization vector (NVCN) used for replay protection is randomly generated on shutter-controller start-up.
-It is being fetched from the control device by using the security-fetch-NVCN message before sending a message to the shutter-controller.
-The NVCN is incremented by the shutter-controller after every [security-fetch-NVCN message](#631-security-fetch-NVCN).
+The initialization vector (NVCN) used for replay protection is randomly generated on secure-controller start-up.
+It is being fetched from the control device by using the security-fetch-NVCN message before sending a message to the secure-controller.
+The NVCN is incremented by the secure-controller after every [security-fetch-NVCN message](#631-security-fetch-NVCN).

 For all encrypted messages the following HTTP ressource is used:
 ```
 http://device-ip/secure-control
 ```

-The data send to the shutter-controller is encoded in the payload parameter.
+The data send to the secure-controller is encoded in the payload parameter.
 ```
 http://device-ip/secure-control?payload=encoded_data
 ```